SnezhanaZdravkova/Guess-a-number/README.md

 ----

-> Guess-The-Number is a Python based application fully run within the terminal.
+> Guess-A-Number is a Python based application fully run within the terminal.

 > This app runs three levels of difficulty, where the player has the options to chooce:
 >